IvS-KULeuven/IvSPythonRepository/readme.txt

+* Don't forget to add the repository to your pythonpath.
+If it is located in the directory DIRECTORY, then, e.g. in your bash profile, add:

+    export PYTHONPATH="$PYTHONPATH:DIRECTORY"

 * The IvS Python repository contains mostly python routines.
 Some of the time-critical functions, however, are written in fortran.
 To compile them you can run